Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Factorization in Polynomial Rings

 \subsection{LDEs in Polynomial Domains}

-We will show that Example~\ref{exmp:two_unique_solns} is typical of polynomial domains in the sense that an LDE over a polynomial domain has exactly one solution that is degree-reducing in $a\neq 0$ or $b\neq 0$.
-It is possible, as in Example~\ref{exmp:two_unique_solns}, to have different degree-reducing solutions in $a$ and in $b$ or, as in Example~\ref{exmp:one_common_soln}, to have a single solution that is degree-reducing in both $a$ and $b$.
-The question of deciding which alternative holds will be answered below by Theorem~\ref{thm:LDDRT}.
+We now show, using inequality~(\ref{deg_add_bound}), that an LDE over a \emph{polynomial} domain has exactly one solution that is degree-reducing in $a\neq 0$ or $b\neq 0$.
+It is possible, as in Example~\ref{exmp:two_unique_solns}, to have different degree-reducing solutions in $a$ and in $b$ or, as in Example~\ref{exmp:one_common_soln}, to have one solution that is degree-reducing in both $a$ and $b$.
+The question of which alternative holds is answered by Theorem~\ref{thm:LDDRT}. \begin{lemma} Let $a,b,c\in\mathbb{F}[\zeta]$ with $a$ and $b$ not both zero.
+Let $h\eqdef\gcd(a,b)$ and assume $h\divides c$.
+Let $(x,y)$ be a solution to~\eqref{Inhomog_LDE}, and suppose $(x,y)$ is degree-reducing in $a$ (resp., $b$).
+If $(x',y')$ is another solution to~(\ref{Inhomog_LDE}) that is degree-reducing in $a$ (resp., $b$) then $x'=x$ and $y'=y$. \end{lemma}